So you wanna be a rap superstar…

 - High price

-As mentioned above, all of these microphones will need a microphone preamp to power them.
+As mentioned above, all of these microphones will need a power supply like microphone preamp to power them.
 Most don’t come with XLR cables to hook them up to the preamp, so you will need one of those, too.

 In addition to the preamp, here are a few other accessories you will probably want (some or all may be included in a packaged deal, like the one for the Rode NT1-A we linked to above):

-- Pop filter — prevents the mic from recording any plosives
+- Pop filter — a pop filter prevents the mic from recording any plosives

 - Shock mount — for shock and vibration isolation

-- Microphone stand — to hold the mic
+- Microphone stand — a stand is obviously meant to hold the mic